ruff-lang/specification/README.md

 (bar::baz "argument")  ; this is still valid
 ```

 We can also alias the imported module, or even just the function.
-This should be used with care, as it can inadvertently encourage poor style.
+This should be used with care, as it can inadvertently encourage poor readability.

 ```lisp
 (import foo as f)